Criteria for a project bank account

 - civil, engineering and infrastructure projects, such as bridges, roads, tunnels, busways or railways (although some civil and infrastructure projects include building work, as defined by the law, so you need to apply the 'more than 50%' test to decide if you need a PBA)

-- a residential construction work contract, unless it's for 3 or more living units with the Department of Housing and Public Works as the principal
+- a residential construction work contract, unless it's for 3 or more living units with the Department of Energy and Public Works as the principal

 - contracts solely for maintenance work that involves ongoing restoration, replacement or work to prevent deterioration of a building or part of a building (excluding building refurbishment and capital improvements)

 - Queensland Government contracts advertised or tendered before 1 March 2018.